CaelusRocketry/docs/docs/propulsion/aphlex/nozzle.md

 ---

 ## Overview
-The second step in designing the Aphlex 1C engine is the nozzle portion, which takes in key input parameters and combustion properties produced by the CEAgui portion of the program.
-The outputs are key dimensions and properties of the rocket nozzle, which can then be used to design and manufacture optimal geometries.
-Mass flow rate is also calculated, which is essential for fluid flow and injector calculations.
+The second step in designing the Aphlex 1C engine involves determining nozzle dimensions. nozzle.py attempts to calculate these paramaters by using properties of combustion ascertained by CEAgui.
+Information on the dimensions of the "significant" portions of the nozzle such as the throat, allows us to design an optimized geometry of a rocket nozzle.
+This alows for further analysis using CFD to determine other properties of Callisto 1.

 ## Inputs
 | Name | Symbol | Value | Unit | Origin |